Why Tree-Style Branching Matters for Thought Advantage Estimation in GRPO: Details in Task Settings

 The task is defined as a simulator-based visual manipulation problem where, given a single RGB observation of a manipulation scene, the model must specify a contact point \((x,y)\) on the object at which a sucker should attempt to manipulate.
 The model's output must be grounded in the visual observation and may require reasoning about object geometry, affordances, and reachable contact locations.

-We construct the dataset and evaluation splits based on the PartNet Mobility dataset~\cite{Xiang_2020_SAPIEN} and the ManipLLM experimental setup (\textbf{A crucial point is that we have followed their setting by using suckers as the end effectors for the robotic arms.}).
+We construct the dataset and evaluation splits based on the PartNet Mobility dataset~\cite{Xiang_2020_SAPIEN} and the ManipLLM experimental setup (following their setting, we use suction cups as end effectors)..
 For training, we adopt the same 20 training categories as ManipLLM, consisting of 1,043 object instances.
 Training scenes are generated following the SAPIEN simulator~\cite{Xiang_2020_SAPIEN} setup and ManipLLM scene configurations.
 For testing, we use the open-sourced ManipLLM test set, which contains approximately 1,830 successful test samples spanning both Seen and Unseen objects.
 To better evaluate model generalization to novel viewpoints, we further construct a camera-perturbed test set by modifying each test sample: the camera orientation vector \([0,0,0]\) is replaced by \([x,y,z]\) where each of \(x,y,z\) is sampled uniformly from the signed interval \(\pm[0.2,0.6]\).
 This perturbation preserves other scene properties while intentionally stressing viewpoint robustness.
 In order to simplify control and isolate contact selection, the sucker approach direction in all experiments is fixed to be the surface normal at the chosen manipulation point \((x,y)\).

 The required output must follow a strict format consisting of a reasoning trace and a final contact point, written as:

 The evaluation metric is Success Rate, following ManipLLM’s criterion based on the manipulated object’s displacement after the scripted sucker motion.
 Formally, given \(N\) trials,